 Springy shortbread cookies with buttercream flowers

 Spring is almost here!
 The days are getting longer (thank you daylight savings), there are new leaves on the fig tree down the street and doves are nesting on my mom’s porch.
 Oh annnd I made these fun springy shortbread cookies with buttercream flowers using my trusty russian piping tips.
-If you are looking for a fun spring cookie decorating idea I think these are what you are looking for.
 These cookies are easy to make (just a simple shortbread cookie for the base), a simple 2-ingredient glaze and russian piping tips are a super easy way to create buttercream flowers.

 Am I going to have to refrigerate the shortbread cookie dough?